 sent alert (e.g., H.248 Notify to MGC);

-modify IP header DS/ToS/TC values ("[ITU-T H.248.52] like");
+modify IP header DS/ToS/TC values ("[b-ITU-T H.248.52] like");

 etc.

-A principal classification of DPI policy rule actions is described in clause 6.3.3 in [ITU-T Y.2770], which are all relevant as well for this Recommendation.
+A principal classification of DPI policy rule actions is described in clause 6.3.3 in [ITU-T Y.2770], which are all relevant as well for this appendix.

 II.2.2.7 Example XVII: "Abnormal packet size detection"

-This example is similar to example I (clause 2.2.1), but the difference may be related to another protocol layer (> L4).
+This example is similar to example I (clause I.2.1.1), but the difference may be related to another protocol layer (> L4).
 E.g., multiple application layer PDUs may be assembled in a single IP packet.

 The example may be generalized to "abnormal traffic detection", with correspondent policy conditions for specific traffic characteristics.
 Related information is provided by [b-ITU-T X.Sup18] and clause 6.4.3 in in [ITU-T Y.2770].